omar-hadek/omar-hadek/README.md

 ## 🙋‍♂️ About Me

-- 🔭 Specialist Flutter Specialist
+- 🔭 Specialist Mobile developer

 - 📫 How to reach me **omar.hadek7@gmail.com**